 System board Interface Type of drive using the connector type connector Primary IDE - J101 ide/ata Atapi Preferred location for the hard disk drives.
 Secondary IDE - ide/ata Preferred location for a J104 Atapi CD-ROM drive.
-Diskette - J102 Standard diskette Should be used for diskette drives or tape drives.
+Diskette - J102 Standard diskette Diskette and tape drives

-When attaching a drive signal cable to any of these connectors, take note of the pin 1 indicator (usually marked by colored stripes or dots) on the cable to ensure that it matches the pin 1 on the connector.
+When attaching a drive signal cable to any of these connectors, take note of the pin 1 indicator (usually marked by colored stripes or dots) on the edge of the cable to ensure it aligns with pin 1 on the connector.

-In your computer, the IDE and Diskette connectors on the system board all have guides for you to connect the signals cables.
+In your computer, the IDE and diskette connectors on the system board and cables have guides that allow the cable to be inserted one way only.